 - Money for rehabilitation or physical therapy

-You can also be awarded much larger settlements to offset serious losses, like pain, permanent injuries or the loss of a loved one.
+You can also receive much larger settlements to offset serious losses, like pain and suffering, permanent injuries, or the loss of a loved one.
 The courts award this money in the hopes that it will help you rebuild your life and remain financially stable in the aftermath.

 Finally, you may be entitled to punitive damages.
 Negligent operation of a boat is illegal in California, which means the person who caused the accident may have been breaking the law.
 If so, they may have to pay you extra money as a form of punishment.
-This is especially common in DUI boating cases.
+Punitive damages are especially common in DUI boating cases.

-Because of the high costs and severe losses involved in boating accidents, many settlements top $1 million and even the smaller ones are frequently six figures.
+Punitive damages do not correlate with any direct loss that the accident victim suffers.
+They are exclusively designed as a deterrent against future criminally negligent behavior.
+Because of the high costs and severe losses involved in boating accidents, many settlements top $1 million, and even the smaller ones are frequently six figures.

 Complete a Free Case Evaluation form now